Minuscule Schubert Varieties and Mirror Symmetry: Preliminaries

 where the right covers the left for connected two elements with respect to the Bruhat order.
-Thus we obtain the Hasse diagram of the distributive lattice $W^Q$ and hence the minuscule poset for every Schubert variety in $\bO\bP^2$. \end{ex} \begin{dfn} In the above notation, let us set $w=(345134265431)\in W^Q$.
-We denote by $\bSigma$ the associated $12$-dimensional Schubert variety $X(w)$ in the Cayley plane $\bO\bP^2$, which corresponds to the minuscule poset $P$ in Example \ref{ex:poset}. \end{dfn} \begin{rem} We remark on another geometric characterization of minuscule homogeneous spaces in \cite[Definition 2.1]{Lakshmibai-Musili-Seshadri_GGP3}.
-A fundamental weight $\lambda$ is minuscule (Definition \ref{dfn:minuscule}) if and only if the following condition holds. \begin{enumerate} \item[(3)] For the associated homogeneous space $G/Q$, the Chevalley formula
+Thus we obtain the Hasse diagram of the distributive lattice~$W^Q$ and hence the minuscule poset for every Schubert variety in~$\bO\bP^2$. \end{Example} \begin{Definition} In the above notation, let us set $w=(314354265431)\in W^Q$.
+We denote by ${\boldsymbol{\Sigma}}$ the associated $12$-dimensional Schubert variety $X(w)$ in the Cayley plane $\bO\bP^2$, which corresponds to the minuscule poset $\bfP$ in Example~\ref{ex:poset}. \end{Definition}